apbaum/SEED-Lab/Mini Project/Control and Localization Documentation/Reference Code/README.md

-This folder contains reference code utilized for the mini project implementations.
+This folder contains reference code for the work done on the mini project.